 3) Student Visit

 After the online application has been submitted, student applicants visit MVS.
 Applicants currently in grades K-12 visit individually for a full school day with their peers.
-Early childhood and kindergarten applicants visit in small groups on a Saturday morning in late February or early March (see Testing/Assessment below for details).
+Early childhood and kindergarten applicants visit in small groups on a Saturday morning in February (see Testing/Assessment below for details).
 This visit allows students to experience MVS and also gives MVS an opportunity to get to know each applicant.

 Applicants for grades 6-12 are interviewed on the day they visit by a member of the admission team, and younger applicants chat with admissions more informally during their visit day.